-- Create system restore points using the Windows® System Restore feature, and periodically copy them to disc. - Store personal files in the Documents library and back up this folder periodically. - Back up templates stored in their associated programs. - Save customized settings in a window, toolbar, or menu bar by taking a screen shot of your settings.
+- Create a set of recovery discs using Recovery Manager. - Create system restore points using the Windows® System Restore feature, and periodically copy them to disc. - Store personal files in the Documents library and back up this folder periodically. - Back up templates stored in their associated programs. - Save customized settings in a window, toolbar, or menu bar by taking a screen shot of your settings.
 The screen shot can be a time-saver if you have to reset your preferences.